astrivant/polyad/docs/operations/metrics.md

 namespace scan; failed scans or samples older than thirty seconds (measured from the start of the scan) suppress inventory-derived Prometheus series.
-Lists across kinds are eventually consistent, not a transactional snapshot of the whole namespace.
+Lists across kinds are eventually consistent and can reflect different observation times within the namespace.

 Tune publication, backlog sampling and inventory rescans through [`operator.tuning`](performance.md#worker-cadence).
 Changing the intervals does